- Access to Readings Online is reliant on access to the LMS.

 How to enter data for your readings

-- Journal readings (PDF) New Conference Paper, Article, Legal Case, Legislation, Magazine Article, Newspaper Article, Preprint & Proceeding
+- Journal readings (PDF) Conference Paper, Article, Legal Case, Legislation, Magazine Article, Newspaper Article, Preprint & Proceeding

 Maintaining your Readings Online collection

 - Organising your readings in Readings Online (PDF) creating folders, moving and sorting your readings

 - Rolling over or Removing expired readings in Readings Online (PDF)

 - Reviewing readings in your Readings Online collection (PDF) updating reading details, PDFs, URL links, etc., plus rolling over and removing obsolete readings

 - How to export your Readings Online collection (PDF) export readings for importing into citation managers, adding to other Readings Online collections and creating bibliographies

 Readings Online Workshop (PDF) slides from our training workshops, to support first time users and Library staff.

 To request a Readings Online Workshop for staff in your faculty or department, contact us.

 Academic staff are responsible for ensuring that all material used for teaching must be copyright compliant.
 The Readings Online software manages copyright compliance on behalf of academic staff and ensures that teaching material complies with the requirements of the Part VA and Part VB statutory licences.